radicle-dev/old.radicle.xyz/content/docs/tutorial-part-2-maintainer.rst

 We can see a list of all proposed patches, as well as the status of each patch, with ``$ rad patch list``.

 ::

   $ rad patch list
-  state     patch #  commit                author   updated pending   2        Plant a few flowers   jane     2019-01-25 13:27 *
+  state     #   commit               author  updated
+  pending   2   Plant a few flowers  jane    2019-03-19T23:51:47Z *

+  3 patches: 1 accepted, 1 pending, 1 rejected

 Then we can inspect the patch with: